-Metric/Indicator Baseline/Actual Outcome Expected Outcome Students in grades 3rd through 5th will participate in the 53% of 3rd through 5th grade students are Not or Nearly 70% of 3rd through 5th grade students will Meet or Exceed Smarter Balanced Meeting Standard in ELA and Standard in ELA and 50% in Assessment.
-72% in Math.
-Math.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Students in grades 3rd through 5th will participate in the Smarter Balanced Assessment.
+53% of 3rd through 5th grade students are Not or Nearly Meeting Standard in ELA and 72% in Math.
+70% of 3rd through 5th grade students will Meet or Exceed Standard in ELA and 50% in Math.